MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

     - Microsoft Foundry
 ---

-# Multi-stage Reasoning with LangChain using Azure Databricks and Azure OpenAI
+# Multi-stage Reasoning with LangChain using Azure Databricks and Microsoft Foundry

 Multi-stage reasoning is a cutting-edge approach in AI that involves breaking down complex problems into smaller, more manageable stages.
 LangChain, a software framework, facilitates the creation of applications that leverage large language models (LLMs).
 When integrated with Azure Databricks, LangChain allows for seamless data loading, model wrapping, and the development of sophisticated AI agents.
 This combination is particularly powerful for handling intricate tasks that require a deep understanding of context and the ability to reason across multiple steps.